- This article explains the Brightwork estimation website to vendors.

 Even basic pricing information is difficult to find.
 A lot of people enjoy using the term “free market” or “efficient market,” but many people do not know that one of the requirements of an efficient market is published prices – and beyond that published prices in totality or TCO.
 If one looks at Consumer Reports, they publish a yearly TCO study of cars, which is quite illuminating.

 This helps consumers make better decisions because they can see the full picture.
 Amazingly, while gathering this information, one software vendor sent us a non-disclosure agreement in order to receive pricing information.
 We can think of no other industry where pricing information deserves protection as “intellectual property.”
 This would be like a car company that required that you engaged in sworn secrecy before they told you the price of the new Buick LeSabre.
 You could not tell your friends the quoted price of the Buick LeSabre without legal liability.
 One might want to ask the question as to how efficiently an economic system would operate if the pricing of all items were considered intellectual property – only to be divulged in certain special circumstances.
-This would make sandwich buying a tricky endeavor.
+This would make sandwich buying a tricky endeavour.

 The Results of Hidden Prices

-The lack of published prices in addition to the inability to obtain TCO studies, leads client to underestimate the actual costs and makes the larger vendors seem more appealing than they should.
-It makes clients more susceptible to simplistic platitudes provide by the major consulting companies, and allows major consulting companies to make recommendations that are bad for their clients but profit maximizing for them.
+The lack of published prices in addition to the inability to obtain TCO studies leads client to underestimate the actual costs and makes the larger vendors seem more appealing than they should.
+It makes clients more susceptible to simplistic platitudes provide by the major consulting companies and allows major consulting companies to make recommendations that are bad for their clients but profit maximizing for them.
 This is because it’s not clear to buyers how much more inappropriate solutions actually cost.

 Software selections that center around how to leverage resources trained in specific applications within the consulting company is not an actual selection at all, but is a rigged system.
-One could say it is a corruption of an advisory function, but the major consulting companies never had a record of providing non-self serving advise in the first place.
+One could say it is a corruption of an advisory function, but the major consulting companies never had a record of providing non-self serving advice in the first place.
 The consulting company is not providing advice to their clients, but recommendations for courses of action which maximize the consulting company’s billing on the account.
 The fact that so few buyers can figure out this rather obvious fact is perplexing, but this is the case.

 The benefits are that your software is shown as the best or one of the best applications in its software category.
 There are several themes that can be utilized in your marketing.
 For instance, we estimate risk, and it is no surprise the that best quality applications are also the lowest risk, something which is most often only viewed by buyers exclusively through the lens of the size of the software vendor.